Greater Vancouver–Sea to Sky Programs

 FBC supports the BC Regional Adaptation Collaborative, a federal-provincial initiative to encourage climate change adaptation in BC communities and resource sectors.
 Over 5,400 public and private sector leaders have been involved in projects or educational events, and many more communities have now created or are developing climate adaptation plans.

-Take a look at other regional work in the Greater Vancouver–Sea to Sky Region.
+Take a look at other regional work in the Greater Vancouver–Sea to Sky Region for some past regional projects.